Projectivity of Moduli Spaces in the Higher-Rank DT/PT Correspondence: Introduction

 \section{Introduction}

-The study of moduli spaces of stable pairs on projective threefolds traces back to the work of Pandharipande and Thomas \cite{PT}, where they were introduced to define new enumerative invariants of curves on projective Calabi-Yau threefolds.
-By definition, stable pairs on a smooth projective threefold $X$ are $2$-term complexes of the form
+The DT/PT correspondence, as formulated by Pandharipande and Thomas in \cite{PT}, establishes a relationship between two curve-counting invariants on a projective Calabi--Yau threefold $X$.
+On one side are the classical Donaldson--Thomas (DT) invariants constructed by Thomas in \cite{ThomasDT}, which virtually count $1$-dimensional closed subschemes of $X$.
+The moduli space of these objects is the Hilbert scheme of curves.
+On the other side are the Pandharipande--Thomas (PT) invariants introduced in \cite{PT}, which virtually count stable pairs on $X$.
+By definition, a stable pair $(F,s)$ on $X$ is a $2$-term complex of the form

 where $F$ is a pure sheaf of dimension $1$ and the cokernel of $s$ is $0$-dimensional.
-As shown in \cite{PT}, such objects are parametrized by a fine moduli space $\mathrm{PT}(X)$, representing a distinguished component of the moduli stack of complexes with trivial determinant in $\Db(X)$ \cite{lie06} that enjoys particularly nice geometric properties.
-The moduli space $\mathrm{PT}(X)$ arises as a GIT quotient of coherent systems, constructed by Le Potier \cite{lePotier1993Systems}, which endows $\mathrm{PT}(X)$ with the structure of a projective scheme.
-Additionally, PT-pairs admit a well-behaved obstruction theory, which allows for the definition of curve-counting invariants, known as \textit{Pandharipande-Thomas (PT) invariants}, when $X$ is Calabi-Yau.
-This raised further questions about the relationship between PT invariants and other established enumerative theories, most notably Donaldson-Thomas (DT) theory, eventually leading to the formulation of the DT/PT correspondence.
+Moduli spaces of stable pairs can be constructed as GIT quotients of coherent systems, in the sense of Le Potier \cite{lePotier1993Systems}.
+They are moreover projective, in parallel with the corresponding moduli spaces in DT theory.

-The PT-stable pairs can be understood through certain stability conditions on the derived category of coherent sheaves on $X$, which arise as ``large volume limits" of Bridgeland stability conditions.
-This connection was independently observed by Bayer \cite{bayer-polynomial} and Toda \cite{toda-limitstable}, who studied the DT/PT correspondence via wall-crossing within their family of stability conditions.
-We recall the notion of PT-stability in \cref{sect:PT-semistable objects}, in a framework that recovers the stable pairs of Pandharipande and Thomas as stable objects of rank $1$ and trivial determinant.
+The objects underlying the two enumerative theories can be described in terms of certain stability conditions on the derived category of coherent sheaves on $X$, which arise as ``large volume limits" of Bridgeland stability conditions.
+This connection was independently observed by Bayer \cite{bayer-polynomial} and Toda \cite{toda-limitstable}, who interpreted the DT/PT correspondence as a wall-crossing phenomenon within a family of such stability conditions.
+Moreover, this approach led to the formulation of a higher-rank version of the DT/PT correspondence, which was subsequently proved by Toda \cite{Toda-DT/PT} along with the original (rank-$1$) case.
+An alternative proof of the rank-$1$ DT/PT correspondence, also based on wall-crossing techniques, was previously obtained by Bridgeland \cite{Bridgeland-DT/PT} (see also \cite{Toda-DT/PT-I, Stoppa-Thomas} for the Euler-characteristic analogue of the correspondence).